JeffersonLab/CJ-database/comments/ioana_sd.md

 ## Uncertainty:
 The source file listed only the total uncertainty.

-syst: 3.1% systematic from table 3.5, ref p107, fully correlated
+*The total systematic uncertainty is 3.1% from table 3.5, ref p107, among which
+	*norm_c: the beam energy, target density, and charge uncertainties are pulled out to get the normalization uncertainty = sqrt(0.3^2+0.7^2+1^2) = 1.26%.
+	*syst_u: the remained is denoted as uncorrelated systematic uncertainty = sqrt(3.1^2 - 1.26^2)=2.83%

-stat: statistical = sqrt(total_uncertainty^2-syst^2).
+*stat: statistical = sqrt(total_uncertainty^2-3.1%^2).
 The results match the statistical uncertainty listed in A.1/A.2 of reference